OpenAstronomy/openastronomy.github.io/_projects/2019/astropy/astrowidgets.md

   The non-interactive version would implement as much of the API as possible in a non-interactive format.
-+ Develop a method for identifying the nearest point source to a click on an image (very preliminary work on this is available).
++ Develop a method for identifying the nearest point source to a click on an image (very preliminary work on this is available) by combining the above with astropy and its affiliated packages (particularly photutils).
 + Documentation for the implemented backends.
 + More extensive test suite.